Words To That Effect Or Affect

 The best way to master the usage of "affect" and "effect" is through consistent practice and self-editing.
 Make a habit of reviewing your writing for errors and paying close attention to the use of these words.
 Try reading your work aloud to identify awkward phrasing or incorrect word choices.

 Additionally, seek feedback from others, such as teachers, editors, or writing partners.
-They can provide valuable insights and help you identify areas for improvement.
+In practice, they can provide valuable insights and help you identify areas for improvement.
 Consider keeping a log of your common mistakes and reviewing them regularly to reinforce your understanding.

 FAQ